Smith-VidaurreLab/Smith-VidaurreLab.github.io/_pages/handbook.md

 #### Lab Notebooks and Reproducible Research

 **Lab notebooks are another requirement for all lab members**.
 Everyone who is working on any research project in the lab is required to maintain an electronic lab notebook that they update in *real time*.
-See this tutorial for how to create an [electronic lab notebook](https://sr320.github.io/course-fish521-2023/lectures/week_07/lec_06b_websites.html) on GitHub.
+Your electronic lab notebook should be one or several Markdown files that you maintain in a private GitHub repository shared with Dr. Smith-Vidaurre (see lab onboarding checklist for tutorials).

 Lab members who are conducting wet lab work or work with animals will be required to keep a physical lab notebook, and to regularly update their electronic lab notebook with photographs of their physical notebook as well.
 Across lab notebooks, each lab member should document what they have done in a manner such that someone else could replicate the work that you have done.

-The standard practice in the lab will be to document your daily activities in a publicly visible electronic lab notebook, which will serve as a log of what you have worked on over time.
+The standard practice in the lab will be to document your daily activities in a private electronic lab notebook, which will serve as a log of what you have worked on over time.
 This standard practice means that you must allocate time to update your lab notebook during each working session, and to back-up your notebook regularly.
 For instance, if your day was focused on reading papers, document the titles of the papers that you read (and add a link to your annotated bibliography, see below).
 If your day was focused on scanning the Internet to troubleshoot code or hardware issues, document the websites that you visited and your troubleshooting steps.
 On days when you worked on code development or data analysis, you should note what you did and the GitHub repository where you conducted the work.
 When you spent the day working on animal care or setting up experiments, make note of this, and upload images or scans of your more detailed notes from your physical notebook.
 Regardless of what you did on any one day, you should document your general steps, all details necessary for someone to reproduce your work > 5 years down the line (links, mistakes or variations on a protocol, etc), and what needs to be done next.

 All lab notebooks need to have an immediate backup, which you can create by updating a text file on your computer that you push to GitHub each day, among other options.
 Each lab notebook needs to have entries that are organized by date in reverse chronological order.